Ignitarium-Renesas/RZV2L_AiLibrary/02_Line_crossing_object_counting/README.md

 **TinyYolov2** :-
 - Light-weight model :- Total number of learnable parameters are less as compared to other yolo models.
-- Few labelled classes :- Supports only 20 classes.
-- Low mAP:- Mean average precision is comparetively lower that other yolo models.
-This suggests that the model has lesser detection accuracy.
 - Comparatively lower accuracy performance:- Some detections are missed in the challenging environment like fast moving objects, noisy background etc.

 **Centroid Based Tracker** :-